gfdorsey/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

 For this question, we want to look at each interval instead of each day, so again using the aggregate function of the plyr library, we can average across all of the days.
-To avoid the discontinuity between the intervals ending in 55 and the next interval ending in 00, the hours column calculated above is used to represent the interval on the x-axis.
+To avoid the discontinuity between the intervals ending in 55 and the next interval ending in 00, the hours column calculated above is used to represent the interval on the x-axis, but the labels are redrawn to correspond to the time interval.
+The time interval with the maximum number of step is 0835 (8:35 AM) with a mean value of 206.2.

 ```r